ephorata/employee-management-challenge/README.md

-# employee-management-challenge
+# Employee-management-challenge
 full stack challenge
-## the project is built using the following
+## The project is built using the following
  * typescript
  * react
  * express